ANSHURAJ11/LAMMPSatOU/README.md

 # Introduction
 I am a graduate research assistant in the [Computational Materials, Mechanics, and Manufacturing (CM<sup>3</sup>)](https://shuozhixu.github.io/group.html) group at the [University of Oklahoma (OU)](https://www.ou.edu/), and today you will learn atomistic simulations via LAMMPS on OU cluster named [OSCER](https://www.ou.edu/oscer).
 # OSCER (OU Supercomputing Center for Education and Research)
 1. [Request a user account](https://www.ou.edu/oscer/support/accounts/new_account) at OSCER.
 While requesting for an OSCER account, one needs to specify his/her group name.
-If you are a member of the CM3 group, specify “cm3atou” as your group name.
+If you are a member of the CM<sup>3</sup> group, specify “cm3atou” as your group name.
 For all other new users, use your own group name.
 If you use an incorrect group name in your request, there is a chance your request will be delayed or even denied.

-NOTE: Using other's group name is a crime and OU can take any action against that user.

 2. Wait for the user account to be approved --- you will receive an email.
 In what follows, I will assume that your account is `username` and your password is `username-pw`.
 3. To use OSCER, these webpages may help: